VerifiedarXiv:2005.1416520 min

 loss = loss / (T - 1) # average cross-entropy (nats per token)

-One detail to keep.
 The model conditions on a fixed-length window of recent tokens, called the context.
 GPT-3's context window is nctx=2048n_\text{ctx} = 2048 tokens for every model size.
-Anything you want the model to use, instructions, examples, the question, has to fit inside those 2048 tokens.
-That constraint is about to become load-bearing.
+Anything you want the model to use, instructions, examples, the question, has to fit inside those 2048 tokens, and everything competes for that budget: each demonstration you add spends tokens from the same fixed 2048, leaving fewer for the instructions and the question, which is what caps how many examples a few-shot prompt can hold.

-In-context learning: the prompt is the program
+In-context learning: specify the task in the prompt

-The rest of the paper turns on one move.
+The rest of the paper depends on one mechanism.
 Because the model continues whatever text you give it, you can specify a task inside the text and let the forward pass do the rest.
 Want translation?
 Write a few lines of the form English: ...
 French: ..., then a final English line with the French left blank, and let the model complete it.
 No gradients, no fine-tuning.
 The demonstrations are conditioning, not training data.

 The paper names points on a spectrum by how many demonstrations KK the prompt contains: